-- White Belt – a very basic level of knowledge primarily for members of the organization not involved in Six Sigma.
+A very basic level of knowledge primarily for members of the organization not involved in Six Sigma.
 This is not normally a level for people who want to get involved, but more to see if it’s something you might be interested in.

 In my experience, often in small organizations you often just have Black Belts, and in large organizations you have Black Belts and Green Belts, but all levels are used (often Master Black Belts are used, but without the Master Black Belt title).
-Personally I got heavily involved in Six Sigma with no belt at all, and only after several years went to White Belt to Green Belt (missing out Yellow Belt), and am now training for my Black Belt.

 Which Six Sigma belt is right for me?

 The belts build on each other, so you can work your way up the stages without having to choose now where you’re going to end up.
 Which belt you want though depends on your attitude / what you want to get out of it.
 The stages are: